Former Chiefs assistant coach Britt Reid charged with felony DWI for February crash

-“Recent changes in the DWI statutes by the Missouri Legislature limit the number of charges that the prosecutor’s office could pursue, given the evidence in the case,” Baker’s office said in a written announcement, adding that “her office will vigorously pursue these charges and Reid is not receiving any favorable treatment from Kansas City police or the Jackson County Prosecutor’s Office.”
+“Recent changes in the DWI statutes by the Missouri Legislature limit the number of charges that the prosecutor’s office could pursue, given the evidence in the case,” Baker’s office said in an announcement, adding that “her office will vigorously pursue these charges and Reid is not receiving any favorable treatment from Kansas City police or the Jackson County Prosecutor’s Office.”

 According to the prosecutor’s office, Reid was to surrender to authorities Monday with his attorney and was to be booked.
 Prosecutors requested a $100,000 bond and requested that Reid be placed on GPS and alcohol monitoring, according to the announcement by Baker’s office.